Anka-S/SKZ-Music-Quiz/README.md

 ### Features Left to Implement

-- Countdown Timer
 - Show which answer was correct
-- Score how many songs left till the end of the game
+- Answer buttons will randomly change their position
+- Use API for more attractive and interesting game

 ## Testing